Oklahoma Tree Disease And Pests

-Identifying Pests or Tree Diseases
+Identifying Tree Disease

 We may sound like a broken record when mentioning identifying the insect, disease, or fungus because it’s true.
 We must know our enemy’s weaknesses before going into battle.
 This is one of the main reasons hiring a professional team of pest control specialists to inspect and treat your home is important.
 Many home remedies may not work for more than a few weeks or months, and/or they are not as safe as you think they might be.

-Consolidating Pest Control Treatments
+Why Many Consolidate Pest Control Treatments

 Deodar Weevils, blight, and spider mites are all common to Oklahoma tree and plant problems.
 Since beginning this business it has become more apparent to us because we are outside your home in close proximity to your trees and gardens.
 It was only natural to learn as much about these pests and diseases as possible to offer a more all-around service to our customers.
-Being able to have one company take care of not only internal pests and wood damaging pests for the home but also the trees made perfect sense.
+Being able to have one company take care of not only internal pests and wood-damaging pests for the home but also the trees made perfect sense.

-Bobbi Ray’s Termite & Pest Control Services
+Bobbi Ray’s Termite & Pest Control Oklahoma City

-To emphasize, Bobbi Ray’s Termite & Pest Control is not a landscaping or fertilizing company.
-We deal with pest control and rodent control the majority of the time.
+To clarify, Bobbi Ray’s Termite & Pest Control is not a landscaping or fertilizing company.
+We deal with pest control and rodent controls the majority of the time.
 Because of our experience in the treatment of termites, ticks, fleas, cockroaches, and other insects, we found that some end up in outdoor gardens and trees.
 As we have said before, just treating the problem will not keep them from coming back, we find the source and the entry points and try to remove their access as well as treat the problem.